Thai LPGA Tour

-The Thai LPGA Tour is a professional golf tour for women organized by the Thailand Ladies Professional Golf Association.
+The Thai LPGA Tour is a women's professional golf tour in Thailand, organized by the Thailand Ladies Professional Golf Association.
+Founded in 2008, the tour operates as a domestic tournament circuit for female professional golfers in Thailand.

-Founded in 2008, the Thai LPGA Tour initially hosted 4-6 professional events per year from 2009 to 2012.
-In 2013, with support from the Sports Authority of Thailand and private sponsors, the tour expanded to eight events.
-From 2017 to 2019, the season-ending tournament, Thailand LPGA Masters, was co-sanctioned with the ALPG Tour and China LPGA Tour, and awarded Women's World Golf Rankings points.

-In December 2022, the Thai LPGA Tour was officially included in the Women's World Golf Rankings.
-The tour has been accumulating ranking points since 2023, starting with the BGC Championship.
+The tour expanded during the 2010s with support from the Sports Authority of Thailand and private sponsors.
+Its season-ending tournament, the Thailand LPGA Masters, became a co-sanctioned event with international tours and awarded Women's World Golf Rankings points.
+In December 2022, the Thai LPGA Tour was added to the Women's World Golf Rankings system, with ranking points awarded from the 2023 season.